 • Subjective well-being in Switzerland and in Europe

-With 38.0% of the population having said in 2018 that they were very satisfied with their current life, Switzerland ranks well above the European Union (EU-28: 25.5%).
+In 2019, 40.0% of the population in Switzerland said they were very satisfied with their current life.

 Different aspects, in particular people’s financial situation, personal relationships, state of health and working conditions, are analysed.